-Pursuant to the Marine Transportation Act (Act No. 187 of 1949), this program provides funds for loans (two-step loans) provided by designated financial institutions to approved operators who plan to introduce specified vehicles approved by competent ministers.
+Pursuant to the Marine Transportation Act (Act No. 187 of 1949), JFC lends funds (two-step loans) needed for loans that are provided by designated financial institutions to approved businesses entities that are going to introduce specific ship approved by competent ministers.